Introduction

 Ideal quantity and frequency of application

-The ideal amount
+The ideal quantity

-The optimal frequency of application
+The optimal application frequency

-Factors affecting application frequency
+Factors influencing application frequency

 The phototype

-Family history of skin cancers
+Family history of skin cancer

 Daytime UV Index (UVI)